Dateutils

 If supported by the system’s zoneinfo database leap-second adjusted

 calculations can be made.
-Use the format specifier %rS
+Use the format specifier %rS to get the

 elapsed time in “real” seconds: